condor/j7w1/README.md

 # J7W1

-A gem to send the push notification to mobile app via Amazon Simple Notification Service (SNS)
+A gem to send the push notification to mobile app via Amazon Simple Notification Service (SNS).
+Currently supports only iOS platform, but the support for Android is also scheduled.

 ## Installation